c4ldas/bill-downloader-ireland/README.md

   - Type `node script-name.mjs` to run the script.
 - You can see more instructions on the specific section for each script.

+## Sample video

+Here's a short video demonstrating how the script works.
+In this example, you’ll see one of the bill downloaders running and saving a PDF file automatically.
+It gives you a quick idea of what to expect once you’ve set everything up.

+[placeholder to the video]

 ## Virgin Media Ireland Bill Downloader (Node.js Script)